-One of the bravest moments I can recall from “Malandrin” is this: One time when we had to face a wild bull.
-Here there are many wild herds of cows and bulls with no owner which we call “Baguales.”
-Sometimes they go out of their territory and get together with our own domesticated herds of cows, and we have to go and separate them.
+One of the bravest moments I can recall from “Malandrin” is this: One time when we were facing a wild bull.
+Here there are many wild herds of cows and bulls with no owner which we call “Baguales”.
+Sometimes they go out of their territory and get together with our own domesticated herds of cows.
+As a result, we have to go and separate them.

 It’s a Wild One!